Bratwurst04/Kobra-Max-SKR3EZ-Klipper/README.md

-# Anycubic Kobra Max
-SKR 3 EZ motherboard running Klipper
+# Anycubic Kobra Max with BTT SKR3 EZ motherboard running Klipper

+> [!WARNING]
+> This repository is very much a work in progress!

+> [!NOTE]
+> Don't blindly trust any code or cfg files as there is a risk of damaging your equipment
+> This is tested and verified on ***my*** Anycubic Kobra Max and BTT SKR3 EZ, *YMMV*

 Original LeviQ